Juliano-Pasa/Juliano-Pasa/README.md

 **Bachelor in Computer Science**

+I'm a recent graduate in CS looking for opportunities in Machine Learning and Backend Development!
+During my grad years I've tackled many different problems, but the ones I loved the most doing were related to data science and machine learning engineering.

 <!--
 **Juliano-Pasa/Juliano-Pasa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.